opensearch-project/data-prepper/docs/expression_syntax.md

 As part of a larger feature (#522) to support complex condition statements in data prepper there is a need to define a syntax for conditional statements.
 A conditional statement is a String that is evaluated at runtime and may reference fields within a record.

 **Describe the solution you'd like**
-_Terms used throughout this document are defined in the Definitions section_
+_Terms used throught this document are defined in the Definitions section_

 ## Supported Operators
 In order of evaluation priority. _(top to bottom, left to right)_